-In assessing the Rule change request the Commission considered:
+In assessing the rule change request the Commission considered:

-- the Commission's powers under the NEL to make the Rule; - the Rule change request; - the fact that there is no relevant MCE Statement of Policy Principles6; - the Commission's recommendations to the MCE in the Stage 2 Review of Demand-Side Participation in the National Electricity Market7;
+- the Commission's powers under the NEL to make the Rule; - the rule change request; - the fact that there is no relevant MCE Statement of Policy Principles;9 - the Commission's recommendations to the MCE in the Stage 2 DSP Review;10 - submissions received during first and second round of consultation; and

-Under section 91A of the NEL the AEMC may make a Rule that is different (including materially different) from a market initiated proposed Rule (a more preferable Rule) if the AEMC is satisfied that having regard to the issue or issues that were raised by the market initiated proposed Rule (to which the more preferable Rule relates), the more preferable Rule will or is likely to better contribute to the achievement of the National Electricity Objective.
+8 Under section 91A of the NEL the AEMC may make a rule that is different (including materially different) from a market initiated proposed rule (a more preferable rule) if the AEMC is satisfied that having regard to the issue or issues that were raised by the market initiated proposed rule (to which the more preferable rule relates), the more preferable rule will or is likely to better contribute to the achievement of the National Electricity Objective.
+Under section 102(2)(ii) of the NEL, a final rule determination of the AEMC is to contain the reasons of the AEMC as to whether it is satisfied the more preferable rule to be made will or is likely to better contribute to the NEO than the market initiated Rule request to which the more preferable rule relates

-6 Under section 33 of the NEL the AEMC must have regard to any relevant MCE statement of policy principles in making a Rule.
+9 Under section 33 of the NEL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.

-AEMC 2009, Review of Demand-Side Participation in the National Electricity Market, Final Report, 27 November 2009, Sydney.
+10 Australian Energy Market Commission, Review of Demand-Side Participation in the National Electricity Market, final report, AEMC, 27 November 2009, Sydney.

-- submissions received during first round consultation; and - the Commission's analysis as to the ways in which the Proposed Rule and the draft Rule will or is likely to, contribute to the National Electricity Objective (NEO).
+• as a more preferable rule, the Commission's analysis and reasons as to the ways in which the proposed rule will or is likely to better contribute to the achievement of the National Electricity Objective (NEO) compared to the MCE rule change request.

-2.3 Commission's power to make the Rule
+2.3 Commission's power to make the rule

-The Commission is satisfied that the draft Rule falls within the subject matter about which the Commission may make Rules.
-The draft Rule falls within section 34 of the NEL and Schedule 1 to the NEL.
+The Commission is satisfied that the rule as made falls within the subject matter about which the Commission may make rules.
+The rule as made falls within the matters set out in section 34 of the NEL and Schedule 1 to the NEL.

-The draft Rule falls within the subject matters set out in section 34 (1)(a)(iii) of the NEL as it relates to:
+The rule as made falls within the subject matters set out in section 34(1)(a)(iii) of the NEL as it relates to: